-Manual, research-driven penetration testing of web applications, REST and GraphQL APIs, and microservices — every finding proven with working exploit code.
-Delivered by Arturs Stay, CREST-certified and OSCP/OSEP with 15 years of offensive security experience.
+Manual, research-driven penetration testing of web applications, REST and GraphQL APIs, and microservices, every finding proven with working exploit code.
+Delivered by Arturs Stay, CREST-certified and OSCP/OSEP with 20+ years of enterprise technology and cybersecurity experience.

 Why Web Application Penetration Testing Matters